Expectations of Student Organizations

 - Recruit new members and conduct fundraising activities on campus.

-- Ability to post notices to JHU Daily Announcements, on the University events calendar, and on campus digital message boards.
+- Ability to post notices to JHU Daily Announcements, on the University events calendar, and on-campus digital message boards.

-- Ability to schedule a recurring meeting space through the Levering Student Life office during spring/fall scheduling process.
+- Ability to schedule a recurring meeting space through the Levering Student Life office during the spring/fall scheduling process.

 - Maintain a student organization mailbox and snail mail address with the Office of Student Activities.